stavares843/echo-server-test/README.md

 - execute `python3 echo_server.py`

 If you wanna use Windows, you can just double-click on the echo_server.py instead.
+I used Windows 11.

 https://github.com/user-attachments/assets/5afa235d-6564-43f0-bcee-f31441e71d94